RetireFinderRetireFinder

 A companion exclusion, the Foreign Housing Exclusion, allows qualifying taxpayers to exclude housing costs above a base amount ($19,200 in 2026 for most locations).
 High-cost cities such as Paris, Rome, and Singapore have higher base amounts.
 See IRS Publication 54 for location-specific limits.

-FBAR and FATCA: Foreign Account Reporting Requirements
+US: FBAR and FATCA — Foreign Account Reporting Requirements

 US retirees with foreign bank accounts face two overlapping reporting regimes with severe non-compliance penalties.
 These are reporting requirements, not additional taxes — but failure to file triggers penalties that can dwarf the account balances involved.